SERVINGS: 2- 3 people

 Place a large layer of overlapping sheets of cling wrap on a bench that is twice the length and width of the tenderloin.

-Lay the prosciutto slices slightly overlapping in an even square layer.
+Lay the prosciutto slices slightly overlapping into an even square layer.

 Spread the mushroom mixture evenly over the prosciutto.

-Place the beef fillet at the bottom of the prosciutto.
+Place the beef fillet at the bottom of the prosciutto/mushroom mixture.
 Using the cling wrap to help lift and roll, tightly wrap the beef in the prosciutto.
 Wrap the entire roll tightly with cling wrap and place in the fridge for 15 minutes to chill.